acconeer/acconeer-python-exploration/docs/integration/lens_design.rst

 For mass production, injection molding is usually cost effective but producing thick lenses can be challenging as sink marks and other deformations can occur.
 It is therefore of interest to find lens designs which are as thin as possible.
 In :numref:`fig_lens_thickness_comp` we have compared the lens thickness to diameter ratio (T/D) as a function of :math:`\varepsilon_r`.
 Common thermoplastics have :math:`\varepsilon_r` in the range 2-4 and the hyperboloidal lens is the thinnest lens.
 To obtain even thinner lenses, the F/D ratio can be increased; however, this may also increase side lobe levels due to spillover radiation, especially for small-diameter lenses.

-Smaller F/D ratios can be chosen than 0.5 with the cost of increased thickness.
-For short focal distance lenses, the FZP lens is a good options its thickness only depend on :math:`\varepsilon_r`.

 .. _fig_lens_thickness_comp:
 .. figure:: /_static/handbook/a121/in-depth_topics/integration/lens_thickness_comparison.svg
     :align: center